sourcegraph/careers/job-descriptions/product-manager.md

 ## Location

 We are a remote-first, globally distributed team focused on results and employee happiness, so wherever you choose to work is up to you.
+We don't require you to be in any particular timezone or location.

-### Compensation and benefits
+## Compensation and benefits

 We provide [competitive pay and equity](https://about.sourcegraph.com/handbook/people-ops/compensation) because we want you to act like an owner and share in the success of Sourcegraph.
 We also provide [many benefits](https://about.sourcegraph.com/handbook/people-ops/benefits-and-perks) to keep you happy, healthy, and productive.